scramjetorg/platform-samples/python/Stripe/README.md

-# Integration
+# Stripe

-A tool to provide integration between the three Stripe :left_right_arrow: Auth0 :left_right_arrow: Mailchimp services.
+A component of the tool that provides integration between the three Stripe :left_right_arrow: Auth0 :left_right_arrow: Mailchimp services.

 :warning: To use the given solution, API and authorization keys must be prepared, for each of the mentioned services. :warning:

+:warning: Remember, three sequences (ChimpInsert, Auth0, Stripe) are required for proper operation.
+Start with "ChimpInsert" directory.:warning:

 ___